Being charged with a drug offence can be stressful and confronting.

 We have the knowledge and experience to assist you in obtaining the best possible outcome.
 In many serious drug cases, we have been able to get charges withdrawn by proving that police have acted outside the law by conducting illegal searches.

-We also have an excellent track record of obtaining a section 10 for our clients, meaning that no conviction is recorded, sparing you the worry of whether a criminal record will affect your job prospects or travel plans.
+We also have an excellent track record of obtaining section 10 dismissals and conditional release orders for our clients, meaning that no conviction is recorded, sparing you the worry of whether a criminal record will affect your job prospects or travel plans.

 We will support you through the whole process – from guiding you through the charges against you and advising you of your options, to helping you obtain character references and access counselling.
 If you end up going to court, rest assured that we will put forth your case to ensure that you get the best possible outcome.